 A disease is an interruption or disorder of a body or system.
-Just as with humans, the best way to avoid diseases is to stay healthy.
+Just as with humans, the best way to avoid disease is to stay healthy.
 Diseases occur most often in weakened plants.
 Yet everybody gets sick sometime.
 Most diseases will pass automatically with time, but some are structural and can become be fatal.

 Bacteria and Protozoa